A brief history of the baby bottle…

 3. Thermal Shock Resistance

-Finally, the third key advantage or benefit of boroslicate glass is that it is thermal shock resistance.
+Finally, the third key advantage or benefit of borosilicate glass is that it is thermal shock resistance.
 What does this mean?
 Essentially it means that it can go quickly from one temperature to another without breaking.
 Having said that, we will never recommend that you take a frozen glass bottle directly into a pot of boiling water immediately, as under uncontrolled, different circumstances, breakage could still occur.
-It is still comforting to know that unlike soda lime glass, borosilicate glass is certainly the safer glass to handle especially if you are storing breastmilk in the freezer or warming milk in hot water.
+It is still comforting to know that unlike soda lime glass, borosilicate glass is certainly the safer glass to handle especially if you are storing breast milk in the freezer or warming milk in hot water.

 Why is glass the best option for breast milk storage?